8 Amazing Ferris Wheels from Around the World

 Chicago might not be delivering on height, but that doesn't mean there aren't some impressively tall wheels out there.
 The world's oldest-running Ferris wheel—and the only surviving iteration built in the 19th century—held the title of tallest longer than any other Ferris wheel.
 The 212-foot-tall Wiener Riesenrad was built in 1897, and while it didn't earn World's Tallest honors until 1920, it held the top spot until 1985.
 Japan's Technostar eventually dethroned the attraction, but Riesenrad continued to do all right for itself, making a cameo in a number of different movies, including a memorable first kiss in Before Sunrise.

-It's estimated that more 30 million people have taken a ride on the Wonder Wheel in its 95-year history, and the landmark runs much like it did when it first premiered.
-It's operated without any major mishaps aside from when it—along with the city—stopped during the Great NYC Blackout on July 13, 1977.
+It's estimated that more 30 million people have taken a ride on the Wonder Wheel in its 100-year history, and the landmark runs much like it did when it first premiered.
+It's operated without any major mishaps aside from when it—along with the city—stopped during the Great New York City Blackout on July 13, 1977.
 Second-generation owner Fred Garms hand-cranked the wheel to bring all the passengers back down to safety.

-Much like the London Eye, The High Roller isn't exactly a Ferris wheel.
-Technically, it's an "observation wheel," which means rather than provide thrill to amusement park goers, it's designed to provide tourists with 360-degree views of the city.
+Much like the London Eye, the High Roller isn't exactly a Ferris wheel.
+Technically, it's an “observation wheel,” which means rather than provide thrill to amusement park goers, it's designed to provide tourists with 360-degree views of the city.
 In Vegas, this means 28 glass pods that can each hold up to 40 people rotating at one foot per second—or 30 minutes for a full rotation.
-But The High Roller, which opened in 2014, warrants a mention for the fact that at 550 feet high, it's the tallest rotating wheel experience you can find anywhere in the world—for now.
+The High Roller, which opened in 2014, warrants a mention for the fact that at 550 feet high, it's among the tallest rotating wheel experiences you can find anywhere in the world.

 7. BIG O // TOKYO, JAPAN